zbakin/Udacity_Self_Driving_Control/README.md

 ### PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?

+#### Pros
+Fast and easy to implement.
+There is not much knowledge needed.
+Parameters tuning is straightforward with the use of algorithm such as Twiddle.

+#### Cons
+The integral parameter takes some time before it can give an effect.